 \subsection{Precision}

 We consider the precision in terms of the two main approximations used to compute atmospheric oscillation probabilities: the eigenvalues and the Earth density model.
 To estimate the error, we compute the oscillation probabilities across a $100\times100$ grid of energies $E\in[2,40]$ GeV and zenith angles $\cos\theta_z\in[-1,0.1]$.
 We consider our ``exact'' oscillation probabilities as those with exact eigenvalues and one million total layers, spread out with 250,000 in each of the four main regions via the \verb|PREM_NDiscontinuityLayer| \verb|(2.5e5, 2.5e5, 2.5e5, 2.5e5)| functional call.
 We then recalculate the oscillation probabilities across this grid with approximate eigenvalues or fewer layers in the Earth model or with the two integration based Earth models: \verb|PREM_Full| and \verb|PREM_Four|.
-Then, to compare the two grids, we compute the maximum difference in the two main oscillation probabilities: $P(\nu_\mu\to\nu_\mu)$ and $P(\nu_\mu\to\nu_e)$ across this entire grid which covers the majority of the oscillation physics.
+Then, to compare the two grids, we compute the maximum and average difference across both of the two main oscillation probabilities: $P(\nu_\mu\to\nu_\mu)$ and $P(\nu_\mu\to\nu_e)$.
+The grid scanned is designed to cover the majority of the relevant oscillation physics for atmospheric neutrinos.
 Certainly using a finer (coarser) spaced grid would find more (fewer) points with a larger error, but the mean error remains relatively unchanged and the $100\times100$ sized grid is reasonably fine grained for practical applications.
-Our results are summarized in fig.~\ref{fig:precision}.
+Our results are summarized in Fig.~\ref{fig:precision}.
 We find that the mean error as defined above as a function of the total number of layers in the Earth model is well approximated by

 which provides a useful scaling rule when deciding on the desired precision.